What is the congestion levy?

 How much is the levy?

-- For the category 1 area, the levy for each non-exempt parking space is $1380
+In 2024, the levy for each non-exempt parking space is:

-Levies are indexed annually for CPI.
-Adjusted levy amounts are released on this website in November each year.
+Levies are indexed annually for CPI and adjusted levy amounts are published here in November each year.

-Generally, you need to register with us every time you become the owner of a public or private car park.
+Generally, you need to register every time you become the owner of a public or private car park.

 For public car parks, the operator must register in addition to the owner.
 The owner can, on their registration form, nominate the operator to lodge the annual returns and receive all correspondence and assessments on their behalf.

-You must register within one month of becoming an owner and/or operator.
+You must register within one month of becoming an owner or operator of a car park.

 What is an annual return and assessment?